OliverJChristie/PatternAnalysis-2025/recognition/llm_radiology_summariser_u48021623/README.md

 4.  **Stability:** To ensure stable training with `flan-t5-base` and mixed precision, gradients are clipped to a maximum norm of 1.0 after the backward pass.
 5.  **Evaluation:** The model is evaluated on its ROUGE (Recall-Oriented Understudy for Gisting Evaluation) scores, specifically `rouge1`, `rouge2`, `rougeL`, and `rougeLsum`.

+This project uses the official, pre-defined dataset splits (train, validation, and test) provided by the BioLaySumm 2025 task authors.
+Using these standard splits is best practice, as it ensures all results are directly comparable to the official benchmark and other published work.

 ## 3. Dependencies

 All required Python packages are listed in `requirements.txt`.
 You can install them with: